marcusblake/PredictROY/README.md

 # Predict NBA Rookie of the Year using Machine Learning
-This is a personal project which involves utilizing a simple machine learning algorithm in order to predict the NBA Rookie of The Year based statistics of all rookies in any given year.
+This is a personal project which involves utilizing a simple machine learning algorithm in order to predict the NBA Rookie of The Year based on statistics of all rookies in any given year.

 #### Setting Up Environment
 It is highly recommended to use a virtual environment to avoid conflict with existing Python installations.
 You can manually setup a virtual environment or run the following commands in your terminal: